nativescript-vue/nativescript-vue.org/content/docs/en/routing/vue-router.md

 ```

 ---
-Create a router instance, enable page routing and define all the pages of your app.
+Create a router instance, enable page routing, and define all the pages of your app.

 ```JavaScript
 const router = new VueRouter({